Qing Dynasty, Eighteenth Century

-This elegant bowl exemplifies the refinement and appreciation of jade in the production of scholar’s objects during the Qing Dynasty.
+This elegant wine vessel exemplifies the refinement and appreciation of jade in the production of scholar’s objects during the Qing Dynasty.
 Emphasis on smooth sensuous surface, fluidity of lines and attention to detail are all typical elements of the Qing period jade working tradition.

-The present jade bowl is of round form, gently tapering towards the base where it rests on a raised foot.
+The present jade wine vessel is of round form, gently tapering towards the base where it rests on a raised foot.
 The material is a white nephrite jade from Khotan with some grey inclusions and flecking.
 Special attention is given to the surface of the vessel where the lustrous quality of the jade is heightened by a velvety polish.
-In our opinion, the elegant form, beautiful material and impeccable workmanship indicate a Qing Dynasty date for this scholar’s cup.
+In our opinion, the elegant form, beautiful material and impeccable workmanship indicate a Qing Dynasty date for this scholar’s vessel.